thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/unauthorized-clients.md

 ### Reasons

 Each unauthorized client connection attempt has a specific reason for access denial that TBMQ identifies and notifies users about.
-These reasons, whether related to Basic authentication or SSL/TLS issues, are clearly listed in the table for easy reference.
+These reasons, whether related to Basic authentication, SSL/TLS or SCRAM issues, are clearly listed in the table for easy reference.

 #### Basic credentials